 Put and Call Options can be used to help the investor protect their stock investments or can be used to generate income for the investor.
-This Hub is an introduction to equity options.
+This article is an introduction to equity options.

 The shipwreck of the El Cazador with its vast silver coin hoard in 1784 would trigger a sequence of events which lead to America’s purchase of the vast track of land known as the Louisiana Territory.

 The 2016 Mercury Dime Centennial Gold Coin.
 This is an event 100 years in the making.
 Beautifully struck in .9999 fine 24–karat gold and weights one-tenth of a Troy ounce.

 The world's love affair with gold continues after five thousand years.
 Gold is rare and beautiful, but where does it come from and what do we use it for?

 What are the pros and cons of owning physical gold?
 This article addresses this question and presents both sides of the issue.

 The gold standard was a monetary system by which the value of a currency was defined in terms of gold, for which the currency could be exchanged.
 The gold standard was generally abandoned in the Depression of the 1930s.

 Nearly everyone is a coffee drinker, but few know where it comes from.
 Here's a short history of this magical hot black liquid.

 Margaret Thatcher the first female prime minister of Britain, was a controversial leader of a conservative ideology during her time in office.
 She served as prime minister of the United Kingdom from 1979 to 1990 and leader of the Conservative Party from 1975 to 1990.